The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 The Board recognizes the importance of succession planning in order to assure the

-orderly functioning and transition of the management and oversight of the Company in the
+the management and oversight of the Company in the event of emergency or retirement.

-event of emergency or retirement.
-Therefore, the Board plans for succession of the
+Therefore, the Board plans for

-Lead Independent Director (if any) and CEO.
-The Board leads Chair succession planning
+any) and the CEO.
+The Board leads Chair succession planning together with the Corporate

-together with the Corporate Responsibility, Sustainability & Governance Committee,
+Responsibility, Sustainability &

-Chair and Lead Independent Director (if any).
-The Board reviews the CEO and Chair
+The Board reviews the CEO and

-succession process at least annually.
+Chair succession process at least annually.
 The Compensation Committee leads succession

-planning for all other executive officers, including succession plans, leadership
+planning for all other executive

-development programs, and the Company’s development and succession management efforts.
+officers, including succession plans, leadership development programs, and the Company’s

 STOCK OWNERSHIP